 The upstream emissions for Ball's fuel and energy consumption are calculated from activity data used to calculate the scope 1 and 2 emissions.
-The scope 3 emission factor for different energy sources excludes the combustion of fuel but includes indirect emissions related to generation of energy, as well as any electricity transmission or distribution losses.
-The scope 3 emission factors are obtained from Defra's 2019 Conversion factors.
+The scope 3 emission factor for different energy sources excludes the combustion of fuel but includes indirect emissions related to the generation of energy, any electricity transmission or distribution losses, and upstream emissions associated with these losses.
+The scope 3 emission factors are obtained from DEFRA's 2020 Conversion factors, in particular DEFRA's Well-to-tank (WTT) conversion factors for fuel.
 All scope 3 electricity emission factors are country specific.